-Updated 12/22/17.
-From ages 13-19, hormones can really start to do funny things to a teenager’s skin.
-For many, the fluctuating hormones known as androgens can aggravate your skin by increasing oil production which causes acne to appear.
-For some teens, the breakouts can be very severe while for others, they can be fairly mild.
+Updated 3/20/19.
+From ages 13-19, hormones play a big part in a teenager’s skin—and emotions.
+(As you parents know all too well!)
+The fluctuating hormones known as androgens can aggravate your skin by increasing oil production which causes acne to appear.
+These breakouts can be very severe while for others, they can be fairly mild.

-As an esthetician and someone who works with a lot of teens to help get their skin clear, I have a lot of experience in this area.
-In this post, I’ll be explaining in further detail as to how these hormones can affect your skin during these years, as well as share my expert tips for how to manage all that is going on so your blemish activity can be kept to a minimum.
+In this post, I’ll be explaining in further detail as to how these hormones can affect your skin during these years, as well as my expert tips for how to manage all that is going on so your blemish activity can be kept to a minimum.
+Here goes!

 How is the skin affected by hormones during your teen years?